talhabinazmat21/gmail_terminal/Readme.md

+In your ubunutu terminal type in these commands

+	sudo apt update
+	sudo apt install msmtp mailutils

 Important: To create an app password, you need 2-Step Verification on your Google Account.

 To turn on 2 step verification follow these steps